 Since July 2014, RAVN was included in the Resistance Registry Regulations, and the Norwegian Institute of Public Health was asked to establish a national surveillance system for viral resistance that includes other viruses than influenza.

-RAVN will be developed to include the surveillance of viral resistance for influenza virus, human immunodeficiency virus (HIV), hepatitis B virus (HBV), hepatitis C virus (HCV), cytomegalovirus (CMV) and herpes simplex virus (HSV).
+RAVN includes the surveillance of viral resistance for influenza virus, human immunodeficiency virus (HIV), hepatitis B virus (HBV), cytomegalovirus (CMV) and herpes simplex virus (HSV).
+Hepatitis C virus (HCV) will be included once the new resistance testing methodology is established at the reference laboratory at the Norwegian Institute of Public Health.

 Antiviral resistance is increasing